livborre/escrow/readme.md

 cd sandbox
 ./sandbox up testnet
 ```
 &ensp;&ensp;&ensp;&ensp;_(This sandbox initial startup takes a while.
-Open another terminal and proceed while it starts.)_
+You can proceed with the following while you wait.)_

-* Clone this repository and move into the folder:
+* In another terminal, clone this repository and move into the project:
 ```bash
 cd {where you want to locate the project}
 git clone https://github.com/livborre/escrow